Uberspace/lab/source/guide_fastapi.rst

 Gunicorn
 --------
 First, we are telling gunicorn to spin up several uvicorn processes and listen on port 8000 for incoming requests.
+Create the config file ``~/fastapi/conf.py``:

 .. code-block:: python